clj-kondo/clj-kondo/doc/config.md

 ### Importing

 When invoked with the appropriate arguments, clj-kondo will inform you of any inactive imported clj-kondo configs from your project dependencies and instruct you how to activate them.
-Let's invoke clj-kondo with [clj-kondo/config](#sample-exports) as a dependency to demonstrate:
+As an example, let's add [clj-kondo/config](#sample-exports) that has some clj-kondo exports as a dependency to demonstrate:

 1. Include `clj-kondo/config` in your `deps.edn`:
     ```Clojure